AlgebraLoveme/AlgebraLoveme.github.io/_pages/about.md

     image: "/imgs/scene.jpg"
 ---

 *Hello, my name is Yuhao Mao.
-I am a math-and-finance double-major undergraduate at CKC Honors College, Zhejiang University.
-I am not restricted to my major and currently exploring my interest in applicable artificial intelligence (robust machine learning).
-I had been instructed by Prof. K. Liu at Department of Mathematics (see <https://person.zju.edu.cn/en/0093199>) and Associate Prof. G. Zhou at Department of Economics (see <https://flzhou.weebly.com>).
-Currently I am instructed by Prof. S. Ji at NESA lab (see <https://nesa.zju.edu.cn/webpage/people.html>) and Dr. Y. Zhang at CISPA Helmholtz Center for Information Security (see <https://yangzhangalmo.github.io/students>)*
+I am a computer science MSc at ETHz.
+Previously, I was a math-and-finance double-major undergraduate at CKC Honors College, Zhejiang University.
+I had been instructed by Prof. K. Liu at Department of Mathematics (see <https://person.zju.edu.cn/en/0093199>), Associate Prof. G. Zhou at Department of Economics (see <https://flzhou.weebly.com>), Prof. S. Ji at NESA lab (see <https://nesa.zju.edu.cn/webpage/people.html>) and Dr. Y. Zhang at CISPA Helmholtz Center for Information Security (see <https://yangzhangalmo.github.io/students>).*

 My favorite formula includes: